niravcodes/niravcodes.github.io/_posts/2021-05-22-the-tms-website-sucks-so-i-made-a-captcha-autofiller.md

 Please change the font in the captcha field from sans serif to a serif one if that's the least you do.
 Thousands of people needlessly confuse `capital i` and `small L` everyday.

 ![](https://nirav.com.np/assets/img/serifsans.png)

+# Update

+The websites have been fixed and the captcha font has been changed to a legible one.
+Thanks devs.
+Now go fix the other issues.